 Gold Silver Price Today Know The Rate Of 10 Grams Of Gold – Gold silver Price Today

-The prices of gold and silver were seen fluctuating during the last few trading sessions.
-Today on Tuesday, both the precious metals have registered a decline.

 New Delhi.
-The prices of gold and silver were seen fluctuating during the last few trading sessions.
-Today on Tuesday, both the precious metals have registered a decline.
-If you are thinking of buying gold and silver then this is a great opportunity for you.
-Talking about the price of gold, today 10 grams of 22 carat gold is getting Rs 46,240 and the price of 10 grams 24 carat gold is Rs 48,550.
-At the same time, one gram of silver is being sold for Rs 73.90 and one kg silver is available for Rs 73,900.
-In the national capital Delhi, 22 carat gold is Rs 46,240.
-Talking about 24 carat gold, Rs 48,550 is being sold.
+There is a jump in the prices of gold and silver in July.
+The price of gold has increased several times.
+During this time the price of gold also decreased twice.
+On July 9, 10 gold declined by Rs 170 and on July 12 by Rs 100.
+Talking about the price of gold on Wednesday, 10 grams of 22 carat gold is getting Rs 46,390 and 24 carat Rs 48,710.
+On the other hand, talking about silver, one gram of silver is being sold for Rs 74.40 and the cost of one kg of silver is Rs 74,400.
+In the national capital Delhi, 22 carat gold is Rs 46,390.
+Talking about 24 carat gold, Rs 48,710 is being sold.
 At the same time, one kg of silver is available for Rs 73,900.

 10 grams gold price